tondi/hajto.github.io/books.md

 permalink: /books/
 ---

 One of the best ways to learn is to read some books.
-Here is list of my favorite positions that taught me programming and more.
+Here is list of my favorite positions that taught me programmingg and more.

 <div class="posts">
   {% for post in site.posts %}